MarkoSokser/Inform7-Jigsaw-game/story.md

 There are no windows.
 No mercy.
 Only waiting.";

+After looking in the Cell:
+	say "[paragraph break]You can see:";
+	if the other prisoner is in the Cell: say "[line break]- The unconscious man chained beside you";
+	if the chain is in the Cell:
+		say "[line break]- The heavy iron chain binding you both";
+	if the glowing button is in the Cell: say "[line break]- A glowing button on the wall";
+	if the hand saw is in the Cell: say "[line break]- A rusty hand saw";
+	if the exit door is revealed:
+		say "[line break]- An exit door to the north".

 The Exit Hall is a room.
 The description of the Exit Hall is